Chapter 19 BWV 170 Vergnügte Ruh, beliebte Seelenlust

 For the sixth Sunday after Trinity.

 This must rank as one of Bach′s most original cantatas.
-It is not his first for solo alto, the claim for which goes to C 54 (vol 1, chapter 66), a particularly early work written in the Weimar years.
+It is not his first for solo alto, the claim for which goes to C 54 (vol 1, chapter 66), an early work believed to have been written in the Weimar years.
 C 170 was certainly the first written during the Leipzig years, but not the last; Cs 35 and 169 were to follow within three months.

 C 170 has, perhaps, more in common with its ancestor that with the succeeding two cantatas for solo alto.
 C 54 has only three movements, two arias separated by a recitative.
 But like 170 it has no introductory sinfonia and no concluding chorale.
 Both Cs 35 and 169 (chapters 23 and 28) have extended sinfonias, in each case arrangements of earlier works, and C 35 is the only one of the four to conclude with the conventional four-part chorale setting.
 Cs 35 and 169 are the largest in scale, each comprising seven movements.
 The essential compactness of C 170 is all the more apparent when one notices that it comes amongst a clutch of seven large compositions, all conceived in two parts.

 There are no cantatas for the sixth Sunday after Trinity from the first and second cycles, the only other extant cantata for this day being C 9, thought to be composed in the early 1730s.
 That is one of the later chorale cantatas (vol 2, chapter 58) and structurally it has virtually nothing in common with C 170.
-However, some musicologists believe it to have been a late addition to the second cycle, filling the existing gap.
+However, some musicologists believe it to have been a late addition to the second cycle, filling the existing gap for the appropriate day.

 A glance at the top of this page will show that this cantata is symmetrically structured, two recitatives separating the three arias.
 The instrumentation is modest and of chamber proportions, strings (the first violins doubled by one oboe thus adding weight and colour), continuo and the aforementioned solo organ.